xiaoxia-huang/xiaoxia-huang.github.io/_pages/projects.md

 “It’s All About Who You Know: Patronage Networks and Public Sector Headcounts in China. (*Work in Progress*) With Rui Zuo.

-Local Elections in Japan (*Work in progress*) With Margarita Estévez-Abe.
+Local Elections in Japan (*Work in Progress*) With Margarita Estévez-Abe.

 ## Peer-reviewed Publication